The 5 Most Batsh*t UK Political Conspiracy Theories Of 2016

 5) The Fabians is actually a branch of the Illuminati.

-The Fabians is an organisation that seeks “to improve black, Asian and minority ethnic (BAME) representation in the Labour party”.
+The Fabian Society is a Labour think tank that amongst other things, seeks “to improve black, Asian and minority ethnic (BAME) representation”. promote “sustainable development” and a “accountable, tolerant and active democracy”.

 The Illuminati is a secret group formed centuries ago intent on establishing a socialist New World Order.